2019 Merrick Bank Credit Card Review – WalletHub Editors

-Few important details remain, but we’ll highlight them below, in addition to giving you a sense of how Merrick Bank’s Visa compares to its primary competition, both secured offers and others.
+Few important details remain, but we’ll highlight them below, in addition to giving you a sense of how Merrick Bank’s Secured Card compares to its primary competition, both secured offers and others.

 Other Things To Consider

 - 2% Foreign-Transaction Fee: This card does not make a good international travel companion or means of paying for purchases from foreign-based merchants.
-That’s because it charges a 2% foreign-transaction fee, which is pretty much the market average but not a fee anyone should feel resigned to pay.
+That’s because it charges a 2% foreign-transaction fee, which is more than the market average but not a fee anyone should feel resigned to pay.